-Note:
+Note :-

-The management believes the carrying amounts of financial assets and financial liabilities measured at amortised cost
+The management believes that, the carrying amounts of financial assets and financial liabilities measured at amortised cost approximate their fair values.

-30.2 Capital management
+29.2 Capital management

-The Company manages its capital to ensure that it will be able to continue as going concern while maximising the return to stakeholders through the optimisation of the debt and equity balance.
+The Company manages its capital to ensure that it will be able to continue as going concern while maximising the return to stakeholders through the optimisatio, of the debt and equity balance.
 The capital structure of the Company consists of net debt offset by cash and bank balances and total equity of the Company.

-30.3 Financial risk management objectives
+29.3 Financial risk management objectives

 The Company monitors and manages the financial risks to the operations of the Company.
-These risks include Credit risk, Liquidity risk and market risk.
+These risks include credit risk, liquidity risk and market risk.

-a.
-Credit risk
+A. Credit risk